Where is the housing crisis worst in Ireland?

 Areas with the lowest home ownership rates

-Where ownership has collapsed most severely — these areas show the structural failure of the housing market at its most visible.
-Concentrated in inner-city Dublin, Cork, and Galway.
+Ownership has collapsed most sharply in these areas.
+They show the structural failure of the housing market at its most visible.
+They concentrate in inner-city Dublin, Cork, and Galway.

 | Electoral Division | Owner Occupied % |